eggheadio/eggheadio-course-notes/up-and-running-with-redux-observable/notes/05-redux-use-redux-observable-for-simple-ajax-requests.md

     })
   );
 }
-export const rootEpic = combineEpics(fetchUserEpic);
 ```

-See https://rxjs.dev/guide/operators and https://www.learnrxjs.io/learn-rxjs/operators/creation/ajax for more information.

 </Timestamp>

-Actions and, more specifically, action names are the glue between Redux and redux-observable, so it's helpful to define actions first.
+Actions (more specifically, action names) are the glue between Redux and redux-observable.
+In this way, it's helpful to define actions first.

 We can fetch data from an API in redux-observable using the RxJS `ajax.getJSON()` Observable creation operator.

+See https://rxjs.dev/guide/operators and https://www.learnrxjs.io/learn-rxjs/operators/creation/ajax for more information on relevant updates to RxJS.